Post-Bachelor's Certificate in Applied Behavior Analysis

 This certificate prepares you to become a Board Certified Assistant Behavior Analyst® (BCaBA®).
 This undergraduate-level certification qualifies behavior analysts to supervise the work of Registered Behavior Technicians and others who implement behavior-analytic interventions.

-You must demonstrate an understanding of the major theories, empirical findings, and historical and current trends within the field of behavior analysis.
-Upon completion, you will be able to demonstrate an understanding of the ethical issues that frame the practice of behavior analysis, as well as critically and creatively evaluate behavior-analytic concepts and research.
+You must demonstrate an understanding of the major theories, empirical findings, and historical and current trends within the field of psychology.
+Upon completion, you will be able to demonstrate an understanding of the ethical issues that frame the practice of psychology, as well as critically and creatively evaluate psychological concepts and research.

 *The Post-Bachelor's Certificate in Applied Behavior Analysis program is not available to residents of North Carolina.*